Join

 The club's own history records that first Dutch national Sevens title in 1953 and a further fourteen since, fifteen national Sevens championships in total.
 The figure is club-sourced; Rugby Nederland does not publish a year-by-year list of Sevens champions for cross-reference.

-Beach rugby · Ameland
+Beachrugby · Ameland

 An Ameland Beachrugby title for the women.